-The Office of Vocation is supported by staff in the General Council Office and deployed Officeof Vocation ministers.
+The Office of Vocation is supported by staff in the General Council Office and deployed Office of Vocation ministers.

 To carry out its responsibilities, the Office consists of the Board of Vocation and several committees and commissions.

-Office of Vocation structure as of October 2019
+Office of Vocation structure as of January 2026

 Board of Vocation

 The elected member body accountable for the work of the Office of Vocation to the General Council.
-Find out more about the Board in Connex issue 58 (April 2019).

 Implements the policies set by the General Council by recommending standards to the Board of Vocation in the areas defined by The Manual, section E.2.2